 This is the most comprehensive list of baby items that you’ll ever need!
-If you’re pregnant, thinking about being pregnant, attending someone’s baby shower and looking for a cool gift, or just browsing to get ideas, you’ll want to check out this list and share it with everyone you know!
+If you’re pregnant, thinking about being pregnant, attending someone’s baby shower and looking for a cool gift, or just browsing to get ideas, you’ll want to check out this list and share it with everyone you know! *Update: I wrote this blog seven years ago after baby #4 in 2015.
+In 2017 I had my last baby, and now here I am in 2022 updating this list.
+Some of the products I used then aren’t available now, so I’m doing my best to recommend similar items.

 During the time that each of our four children have been babies, these have been the products that we have loved the most.
 I am listing all of these products new, but I have been able to find many if not most of these items at garage sales and thrift stores or received them as gifts.
 I definitely recommend having a list somewhere where you can keep track of what you want so you can keep your eye out for good deals.

-Before you go too far, you might want to start a baby registry (Create an Amazon Baby Registry) or join Amazon Mom which is basically like Amazon Prime, but better (Try Amazon Mom for Free), and then you can create a wish list if you’re not quite ready for a baby registry.
+Before you go too far, you might want to start a baby registry (Create an Amazon Baby Registry) or join Amazon Mom which is basically like Amazon Prime, but better (Try Amazon Family for Free), and then you can create a wish list if you’re not quite ready for a baby registry.

 - Crib – This is what I have always dreamed of getting, but we never had to buy a crib new.
 For our first baby, we got a really nice portable crib for a baby shower gift, but it didn’t make the move, so for babies #3 and #4 we got a thrift store crib and a Craig’s List crib for less than $30/ea.
 I know some people are really paranoid about cribs, but we co-sleep for quite awhile, and then we keep them in the crib in our room so we’re always really close.
 We also found some really good mattresses at thrift stores for about $10 each, but you can buy a great one new here.
 The cool thing about crib mattresses is that they’re the same size as toddler bed mattresses, so keep that in mind when you’re purchasing one (make sure it’s waterproof).